-3. In 2018, the Group held two physical meetings, each attended by 150-200 representatives from member countries, observer countries, international and regional organizations, civil society, academia and the private sector.
-Between meetings, the Group also continued to interact electronically and through teleconferences between meetings.

-The seventh meeting, hosted by the United Nations Industrial Development 4.
-Organization, was held in Vienna from 9 to 12 April 2018.
-The eighth meeting, hosted by Statistics Sweden and the Swedish International Development Cooperation Agency, was held in Stockholm from 5 to 8 November 2018.
-At those two meetings, the Group discussed progress made on the methodological development of tier III indicators, and reviewed and updated the tier classification; reviewed annual refinements for a few selected indicators; discussed the proposed criteria for the implementation of the guidelines on data flows and global data reporting for the Sustainable Development Goals and shared best practices; discussed data disaggregation required for the indicators; discussed possibly proxy indicators for tier III indicators; discussed guiding principles for the 2020 comprehensive review; reviewed the work of the three working groups; and shared experiences on Sustainable Development Goal implementation and reporting at the national, regional, global and thematic levels.
+- 3. In 2018, the Group held two physical meetings, each attended by 150-200 representatives from member countries, observer countries, international and regional organizations, civil society, academia and the private sector.
+The Group also continued to interact electronically and through teleconferences between meetings. - 4.
+The seventh meeting was held from 9-12 April 2018 in Vienna, Austria, hosted by the United Nations Industrial Development Organization.
+The eighth meeting was held from 5-8 November 2018 in Stockholm, Sweden, hosted by Statistics Sweden and the Swedish International Development Cooperation Agency (Sida).
+At these two meetings, the Group discussed progress made on the methodological development of Tier III indicators, and reviewed and updated the Tier classification; reviewed annual refinements for a few selected indicators; discussed the proposed criteria for the implementation of the guidelines on data flows and global data reporting and shared best practices; discussed data disaggregation required for the indicators; discussed possibly proxy indicators for Tier III indicators; discussed guiding principles for the 2020 comprehensive review; reviewed the work of the three working groups; and shared experiences on SDG implementation and reporting at national, regional, global and thematic levels.
 In addition, several WebEx meetings were held over the course of the year to advance the work on tier reclassification.

-A. Tier classification updates and the methodological development of tier III indicators
+A. Tier classification updates and the methodological development of Tier III indicators

-5. In accordance with the mechanism for updating the classification of the indicators, the Expert Group reviewed the tier classification of the indicators at its seventh and eighth meetings and at several virtual meetings held throughout the year.
-The Group focused on tier III indicators for which sufficient advancements in methodological development had been achieved, and all tier I and II indicators based on data availability at the global and regional levels.

-6. Significant progress has been made in the methodological development of many tier III indicators.
-As a result, the Expert Group considered many requests for the tier reclassification of tier III indicators.
-In advance of the meetings of the Group, agencies were invited to provide supporting documents for the reclassification of tier III indicators at least one month before the meeting.
-At the seventh meeting of the Group, six tier III indicators were reviewed and reclassified as tier II.
-At the eighth meeting of the Group, an additional 14 tier III indicators or subindicators were reviewed for reclassification and were reclassified as tier II.
-The Group also reviewed and reclassified five additional tier III indicators at two virtual meetings in September 2018.
-The Group provided feedback to custodian agencies on those indicators that could not be reclassified, indicating the specific methodological work that would need to be conducted before reclassification could be reconsidered.

-7. Given the urgency of reclassifying the remaining tier III indicators, the Expert Group will review additional tier reclassification requests at virtual meetings from December 2018 to February 2019 and will continue to review the reclassification requests at its two physical meetings in 2019 and at virtual meetings throughout the year.
-An update on the reclassification of tier III indicators will be provided orally at the introduction of the present report to the Commission.
-Custodian agencies are required to submit all the required documentation for the reclassification requests at least one month in advance of the meetings so that the members of the Group have sufficient time to review all documents.
+- 5. In accordance with the mechanism for updating the classification of the indicators, the Group reviewed the Tier classification of the indicators at the seventh and eighth meetings of the Expert Group, and during several virtual meetings held throughout the year.
+The Group focused on Tier III indicators with sufficient advancements in methodological development, and all Tier I and II indicators based on data availability at the global and regional levels. - 6.
+Significant progress has been made in the methodological development of many Tier III indicators.
+As a result, the Group considered many requests for the Tier reclassification of Tier III indicators.
+In advance of the meetings of the Group, agencies were invited to provide supporting documents for the reclassification of Tier III indicators at least one month before the meeting.
+At the seventh meeting of the Group, six Tier III indicators were reviewed and reclassified as Tier II.
+At the eighth meeting of the Group, an additional 14 Tier III indicators or sub-indicators were reviewed for reclassification and were reclassified as Tier II.
+The Group also reviewed and reclassified five additional Tier III at two virtual meetings in September 2018.
+The Expert Group provided feedback to custodian agencies on those indicators that could not be reclassified noting on the specific methodological work that is still needed prior to the consideration of reclassification. - 7.
+Given the urgency of reclassifying the remaining Tier III indicators, the Expert Group will review additional tier reclassification requested at virtual meetings from December 2018 to February 2019 and will continue to review the reclassification requests at its two physical meetings in 2019 and at virtual meetings throughout the year.
+An update on the reclassification of Tier III indicators will be provided orally at the introduction of this report to the Commission.
+Custodian agencies are required to submit all required documentation for these reclassification requests at least one month in advance so that the members of the Group have sufficient time to review all documents.